 How is This DIFFERENT Than an Early College High School?

-The College Academies at Bond Wilson Technical Center are funded by and meet all requirements set by the New Mexico Public Educations Early College High School Initiative.
-BWTC has also received full designation status from the NMPED.
+The College Academies at Bond Wilson Technical Center meets all requirements set by the New Mexico Public Educations Early College High School Initiative.
+BWTC has also received full designation status from the NMPED in 2018.
 For more information on our designation and to see other schools that have met this designation, please visit the NMPED ECHS website.

 Bond Wilson Technical Center is little different than the traditional ECHS model and here's how:

 Students are still part of their home high school and their home community.
 Students take all of their core classes at their home high school with their same teachers.

 Students travel to BWTC in a morning or afternoon for dual credit sessions.
 All transportation is provided and students will continue to eat lunch at their home high school.